 Note that during the cooler weather, outside dogs may require more food for energy and maintaining adequate body heat.

 The dog’s hair type is not the only thing to consider when evaluating how your dog will tolerate the cold weather.

-Even if your dog has thick, Husky-like fur, they may not enjoy the cold weather and will need a dog coat when they go outside.
+Even if your dog has thick, husky-like fur, they may not enjoy the cold weather and will need a coat when they go outside.